Donelson Christian Academy: History

-The school was established as segregatioDn academy in response to the court ordered racial integration of public schools.
+The school was established as segregation academy in response to the court ordered racial integration of public schools.
 In 1980, headmaster James Lowe said that he founded the school because "public education has changed since bussing."

 The school has been the victim of numerous natural disasters.
 Since its creation, the school has been flooded twice including the 2010 Tennessee floods and experienced significant damage during the March 2020 Tennessee tornado outbreak.

-Donelson Christian Academy has undergone multiple construction and renovation projects to accommodate growing enrollment, meet modern standards, and recover from natural disasters In 1997, the first floor of the high school wing, now housing 7th and 8th grade science classrooms, high school weight and recovery rooms, locker rooms, and the Nate Bargatze Gymnasium (formerly the high school gym) was completed.
-In 2003, the second floor was added, featuring additional classrooms and dedicated spaces for band, choir, and theatre.
+The Academy has undergone various renovations and additions.
+Over the course of 1976 to the late 1980s, the school replaced their trailer park layout with permanent structures.
+In 1997, construction started on a new wing that would house a new gym, science classrooms, and sports amenities.
+In 2002, the second floor was added, housing additional high school classrooms and spaces for fine arts.
 Following flood damage in 2010, the campus received repairs and updates to classrooms and common areas.
-In 2020, the elementary school and cafeteria were rebuilt to enhance functionality.
-Most recently, in 2025, the middle school wing was updated with new flooring, modern light fixtures, minimalistic color schemes, and Promethean boards in both middle and high school classrooms.
+In March 2020, the school reconstructed its cafeteria and elementary wing, and additionally added an auditorium.
+Throughout 2025 and 2026, the 2010s era hallways were modernized.